-BOYER, Herve Paul, aged 47, was appointed as our Vice President and Chief Operating Officer - Europe and South America Division in March 2016.
+BOYER, Herve Paul, aged 48, was appointed as our Vice President and Chief Operating Officer - Europe and South America Division in March 2016.
 He is responsible for gaining commitments from the business lines and leveraging corporate functions to meet the business plan of the division.
 He is also a member of the GSC.
 Mr. BOYER has over 23 years of relevant experience in the automotive industry.
 From May 2015 to February 2016, Mr. BOYER held the position of Executive Director of the NBHX Electronics group where he had the responsibility to run the Interior Trims business.
-Prior to this, Mr. BOYER spent several years within the Faurecia group where he served as President of North America Operations from June 2012 for the Interior Systems business group.
-From January 2009 to June 2012, Mr. BOYER was Vice President of the South Europe perimeter of Faurecia Interior Systems and previously served as Vice President for French, US and Japanese Divisions, from May 2008 to December 2008.
-Mr. BOYER has also served as Director for the Renault-Nissan division from January 2006 to May 2008.
+Prior to this, Mr. BOYER spent several years within the Faurecia group where he served as President of North America Operations from June 2012 to July 2014 for the Interior Systems business group.
+From January 2009 to June 2012, Mr. BOYER was Vice President of the South Europe perimeter of Faurecia Interior Systems and previously served as Director for the Renault-Nissan Division from January 2006 to May 2008.
 From 2001 to 2005, Mr. BOYER held several sales and marketing positions at Faurecia Interior Systems and served as Programme Manager from September 1994 when he joined Sommer Allibert Industrie which was acquired by Faurecia group in late 2000.
-Mr. BOYER earned a degree in manufacturing engineering from L'Ecole Centrale de Nantes, France, in 1994 and attended the Advance Management Programme of Harvard Business School, the US, in 2014.
+Mr. BOYER earned a degree in manufacturing engineering from L'Ecole Centrale de Nantes, France, in 1994 and attended the Advance Management Programme of Harvard Business School, the USA, in 2014.

-LI, Jun (李軍), aged 46, was appointed as our Vice President and Chief Operating Officer - Asia Pacific Division on November 16, 2017.
-He is responsible for overseeing our Asia Pacific division business and operations, gaining commitments from the business lines and leveraging corporate functions to meet the business plan of the division.
+LI, Jun (李軍), aged 47, was appointed as our Vice President and Chief Operating Officer - Asia Pacific Division on November 16, 2017.
+He is responsible for overseeing our Asia Pacific Division business and operations, gaining commitments from the business lines and leveraging corporate functions to meet the business plan of the division.
 He is also a member of the GSC.
 Mr. LI offers over 20 years of relevant experience in the automotive industry.
 Prior to his current role, Mr. LI was Executive Director and Chief Operating Officer - Asia Pacific Division with the same responsibility from October 2016.
 Before that, he served as Asia Pacific Steering Business Director from February 2015 to October 2016 and was responsible for developing the overall business plan and competitiveness.
-From May 2012 to January 2015, Mr. LI held the position as General Manager to oversee the operation on Nexteer Automotive (Suzhou) Co., Ltd..
-From 2010 to May 2012, Mr. LI served as Plant Manager and was responsible for the overall operation management of Nexteer Suzhou Plant 53.
-During 2008 and 2010, he took the role as Programme Manager of China's first EPS Programme management at Saginaw Steering (Suzhou) Co., Ltd. From 2004 to 2007, Mr. LI served as Programme Launch Manager and Engineering Manager at Delphi Automotive in Shanghai.
+From May 2012 to January 2015, Mr. LI held the position as General Manager to oversee the operations of Nexteer Automotive (Suzhou) Co., Ltd..
+From 2010 to May 2012, Mr. LI served as Plant Manager and was responsible for the overall operational management of Nexteer Suzhou Plant 53.
+During 2008 and 2010, he took the role as Programme Manager of China's first EPS Programme at Saginaw Steering (Suzhou) Co., Ltd. From 2004 to 2007, Mr. LI served as Programme Launch Manager and Engineering Manager at Delphi Automotive in Shanghai.
 Prior to joining Nexteer and Delphi Automotive, he held various supervisory positions in manufacturing, project management and engineering at Dongfeng Motor Group for 6 years, and 5 years at China Aerospace Science and Technology Corporation.
 He obtained a Diploma in Science and Technology in mechanical engineering from Huazhong University of Science & Technology, China in 1991, and a master's degree in business administration from the University of Electronic Science & Technology of China, China in 2004.